matheusnsilva7/Todo-List/README.md

 ## Contact

-Feel free to reach out for questions or collaborations.
+For questions, suggestions, or collaboration opportunities, feel free to contact me.